• Skip to main content

 by Kelly Leave a Comment

-In this guide, we’ll explore why starting with a well-tensioned warp is essential, how patience in the setup process can save you from headaches later, and why taking the time to learn and reflect will make you a more confident and skilled weaver.
-Let’s turn those troubleshooting moments into learning opportunities!
+In this guide, we’ll explore why a well-tensioned warp is the foundation of a successful project, how a slow and steady loom setup saves you from headaches later, and how troubleshooting can actually make you a more confident, skilled weaver.
+Let’s turn those “fix-it” moments into your best learning opportunities!

 1. Why a Well-Tensioned Warp is Non-Negotiable